jesustorresdev/matlab-covertree/README.md

     <ol>
       <li>Name of the file from which to load the data structure.</li>
       <li>The string "text" if we want to retrieve a structure stored in text
-format or "binary" (default) if we want to retrieve a structure stored in binary format <strong>(optional)</strong>.</li>
+format or "binary" (by default) if we want to retrieve a structure stored in binary format <strong>(optional)</strong>.</li>
     </ol></li>
   </ul>